Thinking of joining? Please read on…

 - All subscriptions are due on 1st September.

-- Anyone who has not paid their subscription after six weeks automatically ceases to be a member.
+- Anyone who has not paid their subscription after eight weeks automatically ceases to be a member.

 - Renewals are subject to an early-payment discount, new subscriptions are not.